|

 it into a complete backing, and added the acoustic vocals (and guitars) from

 an early take.
-The result: a completely new and wonderful version of the
+The result: a completely new and viable version of the

 the band to put out one strong album, rather than a double.
 Well, this